masak/strangelyconsistent-blog-posts/deep-git.markdown

 Somewhere along the way, I also got a much more laid-back approach to conflicts.
 (And I stopped saying "merge conflicts", because there are also conflicts during rebase, revert, cherry-pick, and stash &mdash; and they are basically the same deal.)
 A conflict happens when a patch P needs to be applied in an environment which differs too much from the one in which P was created.

+*Aside*: in response to this post, jast++ wrote this on #perl6: "one minor nitpick: git knows two different meanings for 'merge'. one is commit-level merge, one is file-level three-way merge. the latter is used in rebase, cherry-pick etc., too, so technically those conflicts can still be called merge conflicts. :)" &mdash; TIL.

 But we actually don't care so much about conflicts. *Git* cares about conflicts, becuase it can't just apply the patch automatically.
 What we care about is that the *intent* of the patch has survived.
 No software can check that for us.
 Since the (conflict ↔ no conflict) axis is independent from the (intent broken ↔ intent preserved) axis, we get four cases in total.
 Two of those are straightforward, because the (lack of) conflict corresponds to the (lack of) broken intent.

 The remaining two cases happen rarely but are still worth thinking about: